ConnorHolland/Fun_With_Functions/README_starting_a_new_project_instructions.md.txt

-# Read Me File for fun with functions
+# Read Me File to start a program (This is what shows up bold):
 	Example: Fun_With_Functions_Project

 1. Start Eclipse